A unique musical approach to language teaching

 Martina was delighted to collaborate with the Goethe-Institute and have her ideas beautifully produced in the form of two language learning resources, “Learn German with Songs” and “Learn more German with Songs”.

-The books and CDs can be ordered at the Goethe-Institute online shop.
-English translations of all songs can be found there as well.
-Order Learn German with Songs (blue book) and Learn More German with Songs (red book) The latter has also been published by the German publisher Hueber-Verlag under the title “Spielerisch Deutsch lernen, Lieder und Reime”.
+The books and CDs, which include English translations of all the songs, can be ordered from the Goethe-Institute online shop: Order Learn German with Songs (blue book) and Learn More German with Songs (red book) The latter has also been published by the German publisher Hueber-Verlag as “Spielerisch Deutsch lernen, Lieder und Reime”.